transformerlab/transformerlab-docs/docs/install/mlx.md

 You are now running a model using MLX!

 Play around Transformer Lab to see how to do more advanced things like training or model conversion.

+## Running on an Intel Mac

+Apple Macs without Apple Silicon are not ideal for doing advanced machine learning.

+If this is your situation, you can install Transformer Lab and do basic inference (i.e. talk to LLMs) using your Intel CPU.
+But if you want to do things like train or tune LLMs, you will need to get access to a computer with a GPU or a Mac with Silicon (e.g. in the cloud or locally).